Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat Betting Trends

-- The Knicks' +240 scoring differential (outscoring opponents by 2.9 points per game) is a result of scoring 116 points per game (11th in the NBA) while allowing 113.1 per outing (12th in the league).
+- The Knicks outscore opponents by 2.9 points per game (scoring 116 points per game to rank 11th in the league while allowing 113.1 per contest to rank 12th in the NBA) and have a +240 scoring differential overall.

-- These teams average 225.5 points per game between them, 18.5 more than this game's over/under.
+- These two teams average 225.5 points per game between them, 18 more than this game's over/under.

-- Opponents of these two teams put up 222.9 points per game combined, 15.9 more points than this matchup's over/under.
+- These teams allow 222.9 points per game combined, 15.4 more points than this matchup's total.

-- New York has compiled a 45-36-1 ATS record so far this year.
+- Miami has won 30 games against the spread this year, while failing to cover or pushing 52 times.

 Knicks Player Props